• ESG Homepage

 • Motorcycle riding

-• Fuel dispensing operations
+• Fuel dispensing

 Moderate

-• Communicate safety measures within operational areas
+• Communicate safety in the operational area

-The Company has established and implemented systematic safety, occupational health, and environmental measures to control risks, alongside continuous monitoring.
-Employee participation in risk management is actively promoted through the Safety Hunter program and the “Safety via Line” initiative, which encourage employees to identify, alert, and report risks within operational areas.
-The focus is placed on proactively managing Near Miss incidents before they escalate into serious accidents or losses.
-These efforts support the Company’s Zero Accident goal and long-term sustainable business operations.
+The Company has established and applied safety, occupational health, and environmental measures to control risks systematically, together with continuous monitoring, promoting the participation of employees at all levels in risk management through the Safety Hunter project and Safety Line Alerts, to give employees the opportunity to help identify, alert, and report risks in the operational area, focusing on managing potential near-miss incidents before they develop into severe accidents or losses, in support of the Zero Accident goal and long-term sustainable business operations.

 Promotion of a Safety Culture